 In September 2022, the Cook County Board of Commissioners repealed the Cook County Wheel Tax, which permanently ends the County’s vehicle registration fines and fees.
 The ordinance takes effect June 30, 2023.
 More information can be found here.

+The Rabies and Microchip Clinic is held once a year, typically in the summer or fall.
+The 2025 event date is September 6 from 10-1pm at One Illinois Blvd, Hoffman Estates IL, 60169.
+For questions about the clinic event please contact the Clerk’s office at 847-285-4561.
 Owners must be Cook County residents and present a valid driver’s license or state ID.
 Pets must be at least three months old and will be served on a first-come-first-served basis.
 Owners will be given a vaccine certificate and can order a rabies tag post event here: cookcountyil.gov/service/rabies-vaccination-tags.

 Paper shredding is limited to four boxes or paper bags per vehicle (1 cubic ft. or 15 x 12 x 10).
 Boxes must be unsealed, and plastic bags are not allowed.
 Paper clips, staples and rubber bands do not need to be removed.
 To conduct a contactless shredding, boxes or bags must be easily accessible in your vehicle’s trunk and residents should remain in their vehicles at all times.
 This a free event and available to Schaumburg Township residents only.
 Businesses will not be permitted at this event.